paulvanleest/retrocoin/README.md

         Comment[en_US]=Allow local connections
         Comment=Allow local connections

-7. Make it your own (or not)
+8. Make it your own (or not)
     Setup an arcade background
     Hide all bars and buttons
     Autostart without login
     Keepalive without locking
     Other fun enhancements like switching backgrounds or play arcade demo/intro shorts

-I have now only configured fbneo, but any program can be installed and run with the coins
+I have now only configured fbneo, but any program can be installed and run with the coins.
+So if some games require mame, go ahead and install it and write your coin accordingly.

 ########## HARDWARE PART ###########
 What I use: